 To Use: Shake well.
 Hold bottle at arms' length and spray onto wet or dry dreadlocks.

-Many dreadheads recommend using a silk pillow to sleep, or wearing something over their dreads at night to help reduce friction from your pillowcase.A Headband like the Dread Tube Sock can be a great option for securing your dreads while you sleep.
+Many dreadheads recommend using a silk pillow or wearing something over their dreads at night to help reduce friction from your pillowcase.A Headband like the Dread Tube Sock or a Satin Sleep Sock can be a great option for securing your dreads while you sleep.